Psychology Honors Program

 - During April of your junior year, submit your research proposal to your advisor and second reader.

-- During registration for the fall semester of your senior year, submit a syllabus/contract form for PS495 Senior Honors Thesis I and PS495 Senior Honors Thesis II.
-If your form covers both semesters of the thesis course, you will not need to submit a second contract during registration for the spring.
+- During registration for the fall semester of your senior year, submit a Syllabus/Contract Form for PSYC4495 Senior Honors Thesis I and PSYC4495 Senior Honors Thesis II.
+You will not need to submit a second contract during registration for the spring, but you will need to contact firstname.lastname@example.org and request to be registered for the second course.

 What does the 10-page thesis proposal look like?